hermeznetwork/hermez-docs/mkdocs/docs/Hermez_2.0/Overview.md

    (a) Running a special zero-knowledge Assembly language (zkASM) for interpretation of byte codes

-   (b) Using zero-knowledge tools such as zk-STARKs for proving purposes, which are[very fast, though yielding hefty proofs](https://docs.google.com/presentation/d/1gfB6WZMvM9mmDKofFibIgsyYShdf0RV_Y8TLz3k1Ls0/edit#slide=id.p).
+   (b) Using zero-knowledge tools such as zk-STARKs for proving purposes; these proofs are very fast though they are bigger in size.
+[See](https://docs.google.com/presentation/d/1gfB6WZMvM9mmDKofFibIgsyYShdf0RV_Y8TLz3k1Ls0/edit#slide=id.p).

    So, instead of publishing the sizeable zk-STARK proofs as validity proofs, a zk-SNARK is used to attest to the correctness of the zk-STARK proofs.
-These zk-SNARKs are in turn published as the validity proofs to state changes.
-The gas costs reduce from 5M to 350K.
+These zk-SNARKs are, in turn, published as the validity proofs to state changes.
+This helps in reducing the gas costs from 5M to 350K.

 ## Conclusion

 Given the EVM opcode compatibility, Hermez 2.0 is designed to process smart contracts seamlessly and verify state changes efficiently.
-It is promising not only to be secure and efficient but also to accomplish competitive decentralization.
+It promises not only to be secure and efficient but also to accomplish competitive decentralization.
 In an effort to achieve high-speed proving and succinct proofs for quick verification, the team is focused on the optimization of the zkProver.

-The team also leverages the synergies among the different Polygon teams that are also looking into zk-rollups solutions for achieving Ethereum scalability.
-Although development is still underway, it was important for this document to be released early so as to align with the goal of transparency set by open-source projects, as well as keep the Polygon community of developers and users of Hermez 1.0 updated with the upcoming changes.
+The team also leverages the synergies among the different Polygon teams that are also looking into zk-rollup solutions for achieving Ethereum scalability.
+Although development is still underway, it was important for this document to be released early so as to align with the goal of transparency set by the open-source projects, as well as keep the Polygon community of developers and users of Hermez 1.0 updated with the upcoming changes.

-The next step is to prepare for a public testnet.
-Although it is difficult to set a fixed date for that, the plan is to launch it by mid-2022.
+Our next step will be to develop a public testnet.
+Although it is difficult to set a fixed date for the same, our plan is to launch it by mid-2022.